Kafka, Camus, and Colonial Justice

 Camus is no friendlier to the colonial justice system.
 In The Stranger Meursault’s trial is a joke.
 The matter of his crime—shooting and killing an Arab on the beach—is hardly ever mentioned after it is established as the event that brought him to court (88).
 No Arabs are called as witnesses, nor is the victim addressed as a human being during the trial.
 The murder of an Algerian does not seem to be a serious crime, and the trial only gets attention from the press because summer is a slow season for news (84).
 Since the Arabs have been dehumanized by the French Imperial mind-set, it is difficult for the court to take seriously the act of murdering an Algerian.

-As the trial goes along, the prosecution shifts the focus of the case from murder to Meursault’s character.
+As the trial goes along, the prosecution shifts the focus of the case from murder to Meursault’s character or seeing lack thereof.
 In a statement that has nothing to do with the murder, yet essentially condemns Meursault, the prosecutor exclaims, “the day after his mother’s death, this man was out swimming, starting up a dubious liaison, and going to the movies, a comedy, for laughs” (94).
 Since the Arab is not important in terms of the trial, Meursault’s character, not his actions, must be called into question.

 Meursault notices that in the prosecutor’s closing arguments focus disproportionately on Maman.
 He explains, “It was then that [the prosecutor] talked about my attitude toward Maman.
 He repeated what he had said earlier in the proceedings.
 But he went on much longer than when he was talking about my crime” (101).
 He does not seem to be on trial for killing the Algerian any more, and Meursault is not the only one to notice.
 Camus writes, “[My lawyer] shouted, ‘Come on now, is my client on trial for burying his mother or for killing a man?’
 The spectators laughed” (96).
 The truth is Meursault really is sentenced to death because he did not cry at his mother’s funeral, not for killing a man.
 Since the prosecutor convinces the court that Meursault is responsible for the death of his mother, his crime is magnified beyond the murder of an Algerian on the beach.